maojrs/topics_book/book/docs/introduction.md

 To get started with the book, go directly to the {ref}`getting started <intro:getting_started>` section.

+Note this book is an on-going work in progress

 ## Outline of chapters
 Each chapter in the book introduces a topic, and it follows this basic outline: